Calhoun, Tennessee: History

 The area where Calhoun is located was settled by John Walker (c.
 1770-1834), a part-Cherokee grandson of Nancy Ward and a prominent figure in the formation of McMinn County.
 Walker helped contract the Cherokee Turnpike Company in 1808 to maintain a road between Knoxville and Georgia.
 What is now Cahoun began around 1808, when Walker established a ferry across the Hiwassee River between the present locations of Calhoun and Charleston.
 In 1819, Walker helped negotiate the Calhoun Treaty, where the Cherokee ceded the remaining lands between the Hiwassee River and the Little Tennessee River to the U.S. government.
 That same year McMinn County was organized at Walker's home in Calhoun.
 In 1820, Walker laid out the town of Calhoun, which he named for John C. Calhoun, the Calhoun Treaty's chief U.S. negotiator.
 Walker's son, John "Jack" Walker Jr., would eventually be assassinated by two anti-removal Cherokees, who felt he had betrayed the Cherokee Nation.

 Joseph McMinn, governor of Tennessee from 1815 to 1821, spent the last few years of his life in Calhoun, and is buried in the Shiloh Presbyterian Cemetery, which is located in Calhoun.

 In 1954, the pulp and paper giant Bowater (now Resolute Forest Products) established a plant in Calhoun that soon grew to become one of the largest newsprint mills in North America.
-The mill, which dominates the western half of Calhoun, produces 750,000 metric tons of newsprint and specialty paper per year.
+The mill, which dominates the western half of Calhoun, used to produce 750,000 metric tons of newsprint and specialty paper per year.
+Currently it only makes tissue paper and the pulp wood division is being dismantled for scrap.

 There is one government building in the city which functions as the town's library, courthouse, police station, and fire station.
 Directly across the road from this building is a baseball field where Little League games are held.